rileyalbiston/flask-extensions/01-new-app/readme.md

 # Start a Basic Flask App

-Flask is a microframework maning it comes with minimal components which makes it super simple to setup and get started.
-This means adding extensions as required.
+Flask is a microframework meaning it comes with minimal components which makes it super simple to setup and get started.
+Extensions are added as required.

-You will need the python pip package manager to install Flask.
-To install Flask open a terminal and type:
+To install Flask (you will need the python pip package manager) open a terminal and type:

 ```
 pip install Flask